nmcl/JavaSim/docs/images/README.md

-Images used within the user manual.
+Containes images used within the user manual.
 DO NOT REMOVE.